Last man to see a grizzly in Cascades says return ‘would be wonderful’ - HeraldNet.com

 Last man to see a grizzly in Cascades says return ‘would be wonderful’

-The last person to see a grizzly bear in Washington’s North Cascades left no trace.
+GLACIER PEAK — The last person to see a grizzly bear in the North Cascades left no trace.

 Or so it seemed.